 a.
 First preference for hire shall be for Tribal Members;

 b.
 Second preference for hire shall be for Tribal Descendants, Tribal Spouses and members of all other federally recognized Indian tribes; and

-c.
-Final preference shall be for all other applicants.

 4.03.
 Notice of Preference.
-Each job description for a regular employment position shall contain a statement that Indian preference shall apply.
+Each job description for a regular employment position that meet the qualifications listed in section 3.05 or 4.05 of this ordinance, shall contain a statement that Indian preference shall apply.

 4.04.
 Grant-Funded Positions.
 In the event that hiring requirements for a grant-funded position contain preference requirements that conflict with this Ordinance, the conditions of the grant shall control.